Nearshore Software Development in Mexico 2023 - Alcor BPO

 Nearshoring Software Development to Mexico: Engagement Types

-In case you are looking for short-term cooperation and inexpensive IT services in Mexico, then finding a coder on freelance platforms will do the trick.
-This option allows you to cut expenses on labor costs, benefits, and taxes since freelancers work as sole entrepreneurs.
+Looking for short-term cooperation and inexpensive IT services in Mexico?
+Finding a coder on freelance platforms will do the trick.
+This option allows you to cut labor costs, benefits, and tax expenses since freelancers work as sole entrepreneurs.
 Moreover, you won’t have to deal with all IT recruitment stages but get down to business as soon as you contract the right software developer.
-Still, if you anticipate dedication and diligence from freelance programmers, it’s better to consider some other alternatives.
+But here’s the rub: freelancers might not bring the dedication you crave for your project, so take advantage of alternatives, such as nearshore outsourcing in Mexico.

 Getting an Outstaffed Team

 Another variant is getting software developers from an outstaffed service provider.
-This solution can be characterized as a temporary fix to your in-house expertise gap.
-Based on your business needs, a vendor provides you with coders who possess required skillsets.
-Whenever your project changes, you can easily scale up or down the outstaffed tech team.
-The disadvantage of this engagement model though is a lack of commitment from external developers, as they don’t have a sense of ownership over your product.
-In addition, a long-term cooperation with an outstaffed vendor presupposes additional expenses, such as commissions and buy-out fees.
+This solution is a temporary fix to your in-house expertise gap.
+Based on your business needs, a vendor provides you with coders who possess the required skillsets.
+You can quickly scale up or down the outstaffed tech team whenever your project changes.
+However, the catch of this engagement model lies in a lack of commitment from external developers, as they need a sense of ownership over your product.
+Plus, brace yourself for additional expenses, such as commissions and buy-out fees.

 Building a Dedicated Development Team

 The most cost-effective and safe option for tech companies is nearshoring BPO services to Mexico.
-By opting for an all-in-one-place solution, you’ll be able to hire Mexican developers in your own tech team, maintaining full control over software development and expenses.
-An experienced IT recruitment company will also cover back-office functions for you, including accounting, payroll management, and all legal compliance, etc.
+By opting for an all-in-one-place solution, you can hire Mexican developers in your tech team, maintaining complete control over software development and expenses.
+An experienced IT recruitment company will also handle back-office functions for you, including accounting, payroll management, legal compliance, etc.

 This is what the US-based company Sift opted for when they were expanding abroad.
 Sift had an ambitious goal to build a team of 30+ developers.
-The company assumed they could face a time-consuming IT recruitment if performing it on their own.
-Thus, the company reached out to Alcor, and was amazed with the results!
+The company assumed it could face time-consuming IT recruitment if performing it independently.
+Thus, the company reached out to Alcor and was amazed by the results!
 It took us only 1 year to provide our client with a fully backed team of 30 programmers.
 By applying the best practices in recruiting software developers, we managed to close many positions from the second CV!
-Our IT recruiters worked on vacancies, ideal candidate profile and appealing EVP to attract only well-versed candidates.
-Alcor’s account managers and lawyers also took care of the legal and payroll aspects to make Sift’s business fully compliant with local labor & contract laws.
+Our IT recruiters work on vacancies, ideal candidate profiles, and appealing EVP to attract only well-versed candidates.
+Alcor’s account managers and lawyers also sorted the fine print in all legal and payroll aspects to make Sift’s business fully compliant with local labor & contract laws.

-In case you’d like to receive professional IT recruitment in Colombia, Mexico, and other Latin American countries, Alcor is at your service!
-We need only 3-6 weeks to close one position, while 98% of all candidates successfully pass the probation period.
-Our team will also be glad to cover other BPO functions on your request.
+In case you’d like to receive professional IT recruitment in Colombia, Mexico, and other Latin American countries, Alcor is your ally!
+Give us only 3-6 weeks to close one position, and expect nothing short of our 98,6% probation period pass rate.
+Our team will also gladly cover other BPO functions upon your request.

 5/5 - (2 votes)